PA Online Sports Betting

 Located in Pittsburgh, you can now place sports bets at Rivers Casino.
 Powered by Kambi and Rush Street Interactive, this sportsbook has been in operation since 2018.

-You can engage in Pennsylvania sports betting at SugarHouse Casino.
-Situated in Philadelphia, SugarHouse is expected to be one of the first to release a PA online betting site.
+You can bet online with the SugarHouse Sportsbook.
+Plus, engage in Pennsylvania sports betting in person at SugarHouse Casino.
+Situated in Philadelphia, SugarHouse was the first to release a PA online betting site.

 On the doorstep of Citizens Bank Park, you can place sports bets at South Philadelphia Turf Club.
 Horse racing is a big favorite, but you can bet on a number of sports here.